MonoHearted/TestLog-Client/README.rst

 This program can be run in either standalone mode or in listening mode for use together with the NGLogman Serverside.

 Before first execution, run setup.sh to install Python 3 and the required dependencies.
+If Python 3 is already installed, you can comment out the third block in setup.sh starting with ``tar vxf Python-3.7.3.tar.xz`` up to ``ln -s /usr/local/bin/python3.7 /usr/local/bin/python3``.

 Packaging for Distribution
 ---------------------------